-This page provides an introduction to atrial rhythms and links to training materials on this website.
+This page provides an introduction to atrial rhythms and links to our EKG interpretation courses and drills.

 Atrial rhythms originate in the atria rather than in the SA node.
 The P wave will be positive, but its shape can be different from a normal sinus rhythm because the electrical impulse follows a different path to the AV (atrioventricular) node.
 These EKG differences are covered on our atrial rhythms training module as well as in practice strips which are available via a link in the right column.
 Atrial rhythms are classified as:

 - Atrial Fibrillation (afib)

 Irritable sites in the atria fire very rapidly, between 400-600 bpm.
 This very rapid pacemaking caused the atria to quiver.
 The ventricles beat at a slower rate due to the AV node's blocking some of the atrial impulses.